| || |

-In 2013, he designed HWT Arabesque for Hamilton Wood Type.
+- In 2013, he designed HWT Arabesque for Hamilton Wood Type.
 This art nouveau / psychedelic typeface was originally produced by the Morgans & Wilcox Co. and the Wm.
 Page Co. as almost identical designs.
 Both manufacturers were acquired by Hamilton and offered briefly by Hamilton as design #618.
 William Page Arabesque was first shown in 1872 and after the Page purchase by Hamilton in 1891, it was renamed to No. 618.
-Similarly, the Morgan & wilcox arabesque was first shown in 1884, but after morgan's purcghase by hamilton, it was renamed to No. 3189.
+Similarly, the Morgans & Wilcox Arabesque was first shown in 1884, but after Morgan's purchase by Hamilton, it was renamed to No. 3189.

 - HWT Showcard Script (2020).
 Described as an extended script type that lends itself well to fine fashion, ready-to-wear and all quality merchandise in a marketing blurb that pitched Beaufont by the Morgan Sign Machine Company of Chicago for their Line-O-Scribe sign printing system.
 This advertising script font was originally manufactured exclusively for Morgan Sign under license by the Hamilton Wood Type Manufacturing Company.

 - In 2020, the Bixlers and P22 jointly published the ornamental typeface LTC Bixler Ornaments.
 The digital version is due to Terry Wudenbachs.